Little Shop of Horrors (musical): 2003 Florida tryout, Broadway revival and 2004 tour

 The musical made its Broadway debut at the Virginia Theatre on October 2, 2003, with Foster as Seymour, Kerry Butler as Audrey, Rob Bartlett as Mr. Mushnik, Douglas Sills as Orin, Michael-Leon Wooley as the voice of Audrey II and DeQuina Moore as Chiffon.
 Although this was the first time it had played on Broadway, the show's success in film and numerous regional productions made it fall under the "Revival" category for the 2003 Tony Awards.
 Foster was nominated for the 2004 Tony Award for Best Actor in a Musical for his performance.
 The revival was fairly faithful to the original 1982 production.
 Changes included the expanded version of the title song heard in the 1986 film, and expanded "You Never Know" with a "WSKID" radio introduction, and a revised Act I Finale and added Entr'acte before "Call Back in the Morning."
 The orchestrations were beefed up for the bigger theatre to add reeds, trumpets and percussion to the original 5-piece combo.

-The cast album was released on October 21, 2003.
+The cast recording, recorded on September 15, 2003, was released on October 21.
 Demo recordings to five songs ("A Little Dental Music", "The Worse He Treats Me", "We'll Have Tomorrow", "Bad" and "I Found a Hobby") cut during the development process of the musical were included as bonus material for the album.
 The production closed on August 22, 2004, after 40 previews and 372 regular performances.
 The closing Broadway cast included Joey Fatone as Seymour.

-On August 10, 2004, a U.S. national tour of the Broadway production began, with Anthony Rapp starring as Seymour, Tari Kelly as Audrey and Lenny Wolpe as Mushnik.
+On August 10, 2004, a U.S. national tour of the Broadway production began, with Anthony Rapp starring as Seymour, Tari Kelly as Audrey, Lenny Wolpe as Mushnik and Michael James Leslie as the voice of Audrey II.
 The tour closed April 16, 2006 in Columbus, Ohio.

-2006 Menier Chocolate Factory and 2007 West End
+UK revivals

-A production began previews on November 17, 2006, at the Menier Chocolate Factory.
+The first major London revival began previews on November 17, 2006, at the Menier Chocolate Factory, Off West End.
 This revival, directed by Matthew White, featured a new Audrey II designed by David Farley, resembling the pitcher plant.
 The production was a critical and commercial success and transferred to the Duke of York's Theatre in London's West End in March 2007.
 In June 2007, the show transferred to the Ambassadors Theatre, where it ended its run on September 8, 2007.
 The West End cast featured Paul Keating as Seymour, Sheridan Smith as Audrey, Alistair McGowan as Orin, and Mike McShane providing the voice of Audrey II.
 Barry James, who portrayed Seymour in the original West End production, was Mr. Mushnik.
 Smith and McGowan received 2008 Laurence Olivier Award nominations, and the production was nominated for Best Musical Revival.

-2009 UK tour

-The Menier Chocolate Factory production toured the UK in 2009 with a cast including Damian Humbley as Seymour, Clare Buckfield as Audrey, Alex Ferns as Orin, Sylvester McCoy as Mr Mushnik and Clive Rowe as the voice of Audrey II.
+The production toured the UK in 2009 with a cast including Damian Humbley as Seymour, Clare Buckfield as Audrey, Alex Ferns as Orin, Sylvester McCoy as Mr Mushnik and Clive Rowe as the voice of Audrey II.